aliakoe1/DH110/Assignment02.README.md

 user was very difficult.
 As you can see in the video, we ran into technical difficulties so I had to adjust and be flexible.
 I would want to create more general tasks to see how the user navigated the app in general.
 I think this would give me insight on overall app navigation which I am interested in.
 I would also see if there is a way to screen record and conduct a zoom on a computer and then edit the video to be on a split screen so it would be a clear video for both.
+In addition, the tasks took a significantly less amount of time to figure out.

+Also I found that some of the wording had to be clarified during the interview.
+It was fun because I was able to interview someone that was my friend but she took it seriously and we had a lot of fun during the process.